Florida and Georgia Birth Injury Attorneys

-A birth injury can result when there is a disruption of oxygen to the brain of the infant during his birth, whether still in utero, during, or after the birth.
+A birth injury is a complication that arises during the birthing process.
+Some birth injuries can result when there is a disruption of oxygen to the brain of the infant during his birth, whether still in utero, during, or after the birth.
 If the physician cannot respond quickly enough or delivers delayed or substandard care, such as waiting too long to order a cesarean section, a birth trauma can result.
+Other birth injury trauma may result from wrongfully administered medication, prenatal infection, or even mistakes while reading medical charts.

 - Cerebral palsy